-Our Danish roommate’s idealism was really extremely annoying and because of that I couldn’t be bothered talking about the problem of the completely rampant poverty and corruption in my own country.
+Our Danish roommate’s idealism was really extremely annoying and because of that, I couldn’t be bothered talking about the problem of the completely rampant poverty and corruption in my own country.
 It would have been very hard to make her understand.
 Could you just see it, with her own country so rich and peaceful, how could she have begun to imagine?

-Then I remember that Maria from the Philippines said with her firm, convinced voice, “I long for change in my country and I hope that I can be a part of that change.”
+Then I remember that Maria from the Philippines said with her firm, self-confident voice, “I long for change in my country and I hope that I can be a part of that change.”
 And straight away you and I yelled out trying to be first, “I wanted to say that too!”

 “Come on!
 How could Indonesia have any problems?
 Your economy is wonderful compared to ours,” Maria replied.
 “And you, Wai Tsz, China is a sleeping giant that’s just beginning to wake up.
 When she’s standing on her own feet Western countries will be lapped up in one gulp.
 The Philippines is the only one with such an uncertain future under a president like Marcos…”

 But as it transpired, the first country to see the smoldering embers of democracy burst into flame was her own country, the Philippines.
 And just as she had wanted, Maria was a part of the process of bringing democracy to her country.
 I remember when she sent a newspaper clipping showing her and a group of friends from the University of the Philippines in the middle of that historic demonstration in Edsa Road.
-Like a movie I imagined our roommate Maria, the one who couldn’t even get up in the mornings, now part of such momentous change in her country.
+Like a movie, I imagined our roommate Maria, the one who couldn’t even get up in the mornings, now part of such momentous change in her country.
 Image.
-She became part of the Philippines’ peaceful revolution in February 1986 when Marcos was finally forced to flee to Hawaii and a widow ended up moving into the presidential office.
+She became part of the Philippines’ peaceful revolution in February 1986 when Marcos was finally forced to flee to Hawaii, and a widow finally moved into the presidential office.
 As all this was going on, for me, her neighbor, nothing had changed.
 I was working for the largest news magazine in my country naively thinking that here everything was nice and peaceful and prosperous.
-I thought, well, at least it wasn’t as bad as some of the countries that some of our campus friends had come from where there were several of coups every year.
+I thought, well, at least it wasn’t as bad as some of the countries that some of our campus friends had come from where there were several coups every year.

-Wai Tsz, after we graduated I came home again to breathe our pollution filled air and I became a journalist.
-You went home to breathe your own pollution filled air in Beijing and you transformed into a human rights activist.
+Wai Tsz, after we graduated I came home again to breathe our pollution-filled air and I became a journalist.
+You went home to breathe your own pollution-filled air in Beijing and you transformed into a human rights activist.

 The interesting thing about your country was that as soon as your country opened up and allowed in a handful of American companies everyone began saying that this was Deng’s great breakthrough.
 When Chinese students were allowed to read translations of Milan Kundera and watch James Bond movies it was as if democracy had started to arrive in China.
 One of your spirited letters related how interesting Fang Lizhi’s lectures were, how he had no hesitation at all using words like “democracy” and “freedom”.
 But it was only after Tiananmen happened that we realized the so-called breakthrough talked about by Western experts was just an immensely simplified view of the problem.